plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 You can use a test site such as [this one](https://securityheaders.com) to check whether you have implemented the Permissions Policy correctly.

 Many sites using frameworks and content management systems don't even have the option to control this.
 Opting out of FLoC is not possible for those sites.
-Frameworks and CMSs that care about privacy should add this header by default and Google needs to provide a more straightforward method.
+Frameworks and CMS providers that care about privacy should add this header by default.
+Google also needs to provide a more straightforward method.

 Plausible Analytics has opted out of FLoC and visits to our site will not be included when Google determines a cohort to share with their partners for personalized advertising purposes.